Preface

 When to use a PDF

-The PDF format excel at one thing: keeping a document exactly as it was designed and originally produced.
-This is particularly useful when it comes to archival, for visual or graphic design, for blueprints and plans, and for legal documents.
-Otherwise, stick to HTML to maximize the accessibility and usability of your documents.
+The PDF format excels at one thing: retaining a document's original design, regardless of the platform it's being viewed on.
+This is particularly useful for archival, visual or graphic design, for blueprints and plans, and for some legal documents.
+Otherwise, stick to HTML and maximize the accessibility and the usability of your documents, but please don't use a PDF.